epirecipes/sir-julia/README.md

 - Susceptible individuals make contacts with others at rate c (=10.0), with the probability of a contact with an infectious person being I/N.  With probability β (=0.05), an infected person will infect a susceptible given a contact.
 - Infected individuals recover at a per-capita rate γ (=0.25).

+There are two types of parameterization commonly used in this project; the 'standard' version, that considers the number of individuals in the S, I, and R groups, and an alternative version, in which the dynamics of transmission (βSI/N) and recovery (γI) are modelled directly, with S, I, and R being calculated based on these dynamics and the initial conditions for S, I and R.

 ## Simulation with different types of model

 The above process can be represented in different kinds of ways: